robinvanderlee/positive-selection/README.md

 ## Requirements

-Scripts depend on various programs and modules to run.
+Our scripts depend on various programs and modules to run.
 Refer to the paper for which versions were used.
-*Make sure all of these programs are in your [`$PATH`](http://www.linfo.org/path_env_var.html)*<br/>
+*Make sure all of these programs are in your [`$PATH`](http://www.linfo.org/path_env_var.html)*.<br/>

 #### Perl
 - Perl 5: https://www.perl.org/
 - Install various modules using `cpan` or `cpanm`
 	- `cpanm DBI`
-	- `cpanm DBD::mysql`  (requires a working mysql installation, https://www.mysql.com/)
+	- `cpanm DBD::mysql`  (requires a working MySQL installation, https://www.mysql.com/)
 - Download the various helper scripts that are also part of this GitHub repository
 	- `functions.pl`
 	- Scripts in `Ensembl_API_subroutines`